 You’ll be welcomed by the Vice-Chancellor and you’ll meet your tutors and other students on your course.
-You’ll meet the Student Advice Team and your English-language tutor, and you’ll be shown the libraries and computer suites.
+You’ll meet the International Office and your English-language tutor, and you’ll be shown the libraries and computer suites.

 Your welcome programme

-The Student Advice Team organises a welcome programme which will provide you with important information about living and studying in Leeds, helps you to meet key members of staff, and gives you the opportunity to meet other students here.
+The International Office organises a welcome programme which will provide you with important information about living and studying in Leeds, helps you to meet key members of staff, and gives you the opportunity to meet other students here.